isomerpages/nlb-biblioasia/articles-archive/features/_posts/2020-07-05-post-the-chinese-spirit-medium-ancient-rituals-and-practices-in-a-modern-world.md

 [^11]: The Eight Trigrams are eight symbols used in Daoist cosmology to understand the organisation of life and the universe.
 [^12]: The legend of Yu the Great is popular folklore.
 Researchers have linked the story with a great flood of 1920 BCE which occurred when an earthquake caused a dam on the Yellow River to break.
 See Wu, Q.L. et al. (2016, August 5).
 Outburst flood at 1920 BCE supports historicity of China’s Great Flood and the Xia dynasty. *Science, 353* (6299), 579–582.
 [^13]: Also see earlier explanation in Note 2 on Celestial Armies.
-[^14]: All information on Tan Ah Choon was obtained from Chan, M. & Yue, V. (2010, July).
+[^14]: All information on Tan Ah Choon was obtained from Chan, M. &amp; Yue, V. (2010, July).
 Tan Ah Choon: The Singapore ‘King of Spirit Mediums’ (1928–2010). *South China Research Resource Station Newsletter, 60* (15), 1–4, p.
 4. Retrieved from Singapore Management University website.
 [^15]: Sudhana is an acolyte of Guanyin, the Bodhisattva of Compassion or Goddess of Mercy.
 Sudhana is a pious Indian pilgrim whose story is told in the *Gandavyuha Sūtra*, a 4th-century Mahayana Buddhist text.
 [See Fontein, J. (1967). *The pilgrimage of Sudhana: A study of Gandavyuha illustrations in China, Japan and Java*.
-The Hague and Paris: Mouton & Co.
+The Hague and Paris: Mouton &amp; Co.
 (Not available in NLB holdings.]
 Sudhana should not to be mistaken for The Little Red Boy (红孩儿), a character in the Chinese classic *Journey to the West* (西游记).
 The Little Red Boy is a demon who is subdued by Guanyin who renames him Sudhana and makes him an acolyte.
 Because of the popularity of *Journey to the West*, Sudhana *tangki* often have to point out that the deity who possesses them is the holy pilgrim, and not The Little Red Boy.
 [^16]: Khoo, S.N.
 (2009).
 Hokkien Chinese on the Phuket mining frontier: The Penang connection and the emergence of the Phuket Baba community. *Journal of the Malaysian Branch of the Royal Asiatic Society, 82* (2) (297), 81–112.
 Retrieved from JSTOR via NLB’s [eResources](https://eresources.nlb.gov.sg/main/) website.
 [^17]: About the Chinese in Singkawang, see Heidhues, M.S.
 (2018). *Golddiggers, farmers, and traders in the “Chinese districts” of West Kalimantan, Indonesia*.
 Ithaca, NY: Cornell University Press.
 (Not available in NLB holdings)
 [^18]: Chan, M. (2009).
 Chinese New Year in West Kalimantan: Ritual theatre and political circus. *Chinese Southern Diaspora Studies*, 3, 106–142.
 Retrieved from Singapore Management University website; Chan, M. (2013).
 The spirit-mediums of Singkawang: Performing ‘peoplehood’.
 In S.M.
-Sai & C.Y.
+Sai &amp; C.Y.
 Hoon (Eds.), *[Chinese Indonesians reassessed: History, religion and belonging](https://eservice.nlb.gov.sg/item_holding.aspx?bid=14551318)* (pp. 138–158).
 London, New York: Routledge.
 (Call no.: RSEA 305.89510598 CHI)
 [^19]: Huang, K.-W. (2016).
 The origin and evolution of the concept of *mixin* (superstition): A review of May Fourth scientific views. *Chinese Studies in History, 49* (2), 54–79.
-Retrieved from Taylor & Francis Online.
+Retrieved from Taylor &amp; Francis Online.